Getting Along With Chuck Cornish

 Chuck Cornish, SSS International 793, c.
 1969

-I sure like the song though, upbeat in rhythm and theme as it is.
+One thing I do know is that I sure cotton to "Blue Eye Brother And Soul Get Along".
+Even the title is syncopated; and the entrie song is upbeat in rhythm and theme.
 I mean, who can argue with it’s “make this world a happy home” sentiment addressed to the both sides of the racial divide?
 The drums give the track a strong start and add a tasty dash of funk flavor throughout.
 You can also get a hint of Chuck’s hometown in the way he pronounces the first word in the phrase "burnin'and lootin’” as "boynin'".

-Prior to my finding this 45, Chuck Cornish was familiar to me mainly from a cool cut of his, “Ali Funky Thing” (which lives up to its title), on the first Funky Delicacies/Tuff City Funky Funky New Orleans CD compilation.
-That song, the top side of another two-parter, originally came out on Wand 11272 in the early 1970’s, and, as far as I can tell, was the singer’s last release.
-His first (and only other) seems to have been “Let’s Go Steady” b/w “A Tribute To Mohammed Ali”, on Cosimo Matassa’s White Cliffs label (#258) out of New Orleans around 1967.
+Prior to my finding this 45, Chuck Cornish was familiar to me mainly from a cool cut of his, “Ali Funky Thing” (which tried to live up to its title) on the first Funky Delicacies/Tuff City Funky Funky New Orleans CD compilation.
+That song, which I have since acquired on the original two-part single came out on Wand 11272 in 1974, and, as far as I can tell, was the singer’s last release.
+His first (and only other) seems to have been "A Tribute To Mohammad Ali"/“Let’s Go Steady” on Cosimo Matassa’s White Cliffs label (#258) out of New Orleans around 1967.
 Obviously, Chuck had a few things he needed to say about the former Cassius Clay.

 2 Comments: